 In Godfrey Philips India Limited v.
 Girnar Food & Beverages (P) Limited and Info Edge (India) Private Limited and another v.
 Shailesh Gupta & Anr., the court observed that “a descriptive trademark is entitled to protection if it has assumed a secondary meaning by a long use in the market”.

-In such way, long use and the mark share an interesting relationship in making a mark distinctive.
+In such a way, long use and the mark share an interesting relationship in making a mark distinctive.

 Priority and user date